jelofsson/somc-subpages-jelofsson/readme.md

 ## About

-This is a plugin that will display subpages of the current page or post.
+Displays a sortable list of subpages for the current page or post.

-It is compitable with Wordpress 3.5+ plugin and follows the Wordpress.org [coding standard](https://make.wordpress.org/core/handbook/best-practices/).
+It is compitable with Wordpress 3.5+ and try to follow the Wordpress.org [coding standard](https://make.wordpress.org/core/handbook/best-practices/).

 ## Installation and usage